sbslee/pypgx/docs/commands.rst

 Options
 -------

---bd DIR    directory containing BAM files
---bl FILE   list of BAM files, one file per line
+--bam_dir DIR      use all BAM files in this directory as input --bam_list FILE    list of input BAM files, one file per line --dbsnp_file FILE  dbSNP VCF file, used by GATK to add rs numbers --temp_dir DIR     temporary files will be written to this directory
--o FILE     output to FILE [stdout]

 bam2gdf command
 ===============